shihab97820/base-learning/README.md

-## Day 38 – Exploring Onchain Analytics 📊
+## Day 39 – Understanding Composability on Base 🧩

-Today's learning focused on onchain analytics and how blockchain data can be turned into useful insights.
+Today's learning focused on composability and why it is one of the most powerful ideas in Web3.

-I learned that onchain analytics can help track transactions, active addresses, token movements, smart contract interactions, and overall network activity.
-Because blockchain data is publicly available, developers and researchers can use it to build dashboards, monitor trends, and better understand how an ecosystem is growing.
+I learned that developers can build new applications by combining existing smart contracts, protocols, tokens, and infrastructure.
+Instead of creating every component from scratch, builders can use open and permissionless systems as building blocks for new products and experiences.

-Exploring onchain analytics helped me realize that blockchain transparency is not only about verifying transactions.
-It also creates a valuable source of data for research, product development, and understanding user behavior across the Base ecosystem.
+Understanding composability helped me see why Web3 development can move so quickly.
+One protocol can become the foundation for another, creating a connected ecosystem where different applications can work together and unlock new possibilities.

-**#Base #BuildOnBase #OnchainAnalytics #BlockchainData #Ethereum #Web3 #100DaysOfBase**
+**#Base #BuildOnBase #Composability #SmartContracts #Onchain #Ethereum #Web3 #100DaysOfBase**